Wild carp conservation

 Our conservation pools

-We have secured four conservation pools to date: Cowslip Pool and Iris Pool for the Pant y Llyn strain of wild carp, and Edward’s Pool and Fortmere for the Llyngwyn strain.
-As Ark Projects for the first fish to be conserved, they house our brood stocks from which naturally-spawned offspring will be transferred to new waters.
+As Ark Projects for the first fish to be conserved, our conservation pools house brood stocks from which naturally-spawned offspring will be transferred to new waters.
 As such, their locations are kept secret to protect the fish they contain.

 We are searching for additional conservation pools, stock ponds, and fishery or fish-rearing partners to help care for and grow new carp secured by the Wild Carp Trust; also public access waters where people can experience these rare carp first hand.
 Please contact us if you have a suitable pool* or land in which a pool or stock ponds could be created.